 14:00 – 15:30

-On arrival you will be marshalled into the drop-off area via our volunteer elves, you will then be remotely checked in and asked to drop off your tree.
+On arrival you will be marshaled into the drop-off area via our volunteer elves, you will then be remotely checked in and asked to drop-off your tree.

-Check whether your address is in the Thanet District Council Area via this map.
-If you live outside of the Thanet District Council area, in areas such as Dover, Deal, Sandwich and the surrounding areas and would still like to drop your tree to us in Margate, you can book online and donate to Pilgrims Hospices for this new campaign.
-Please simply complete the booking form in full for the Margate drop-off station.
+Check whether your address is in the Canterbury City Council Area via this map.
+If you live outside of the Canterbury City Council area but would still like to drop your tree to us in Canterbury, you can book online and donate to Pilgrims Hospices for this new campaign.
+Please simply complete the booking form in full.

 Please note: images were taken prior to the COVID-19 pandemic